richard-castaneda/LifeLong_LM/README.md

 ## Features
 ### Elastic Weight Consolidation (EWC)
-#### A sophisticated technique to prevent the loss of previously learned information (catastrophic forgetting) by intelligently moderating the learning process.
+#### A technique to prevent the loss of previously learned information (catastrophic forgetting) by intelligently moderating the learning process.
 EWC identifies crucial neural network weights and applies constraints to preserve them, enabling the model to learn new tasks without overriding critical past knowledge.

 ## θ* = argmin θ L_B(θ) + ½ λ ∑_i θ*_A,i (θ_i - θ*_A,i)^2